ariga/atlas/doc/website/blog/2023-07-19-bridging-the-gap-between-iac-and-schema-management.md

 Abort
 ```

-Observing this example you may begin to understand how Atlas earned its nickname the "Terraform for Databases."
+Observing this example, you may begin to understand how Atlas earned its nickname the "Terraform for Databases."

 ## Integrating with Terraform